-The miracle is that on their journey to the surface they remained relatively untouched and intact in nature.
-The matrix where they form is enclosed in an pocket/fissure of extremely hot liquid matrix, but by the time they are unearthed, this liquid matrix is no longer an active part of the cavern and only clay and other iron-relative minerals are left surrounding the crystals.
+The miracle is, that on their journey to the surface they remained relatively untouched and intact in nature.
+The matrix where they form is enclosed in a pocket/fissure of extremely hot liquid matrix, but by the time they are unearthed, this liquid matrix is no longer an active part of the cavern and only clay and other iron-relative minerals are left surrounding the crystals.
 Many quartz crystals are still attached to a larger “cluster” or family of stones, the environment looks much like a giant muddy “geode”.
 Often the points are facing downward or to the side and they must be wiggled free from the clay.

 The Himalayas of India are lively and birthplace of many gifts of wisdom and treasure.
 In fact, the entirety of the Himalayas, spanning many countries has proven to be very active and therefore abundant in her offerings.

 Left and Right-hand activation crystals can be recognized by the presence of an additional face, similar to a time-link or window crystal.
 In the case of the right/left hand activation crystal, these faces are referred to as x-faces and are a less common crystal facet that appears in the upper left or right corner of the long, m-faces or “sides “of some quartz crystals.

 Dauphine twins and Brazil Law twins can also be recognized by presence and positioning of this rare quartz face.

 For the esoterically minded, the x-face denotes either right or left-handed activation in a crystal.
 Some also maintain that the crystal is either masculine or feminine in polarity, according to the placement of the x-faces.